nexusmerchants/wp-orderforms-stripe/README.md

 - `[wpscp_add_card]`
   Allows a user to add a new card.
 The newly added card will be set as default.

-#### Notes:
+**Notes:**

-- On first visit of any page containing a `wpscp_*` shortcode, the currently signed-in user will be looked up in Stripe using the user's email address.
+- On first visit of any of the pages containing a `wpscp_*` shortcode, the currently signed in user will be looked up in Stripe using the user's email address.
 If not matching customer is found, a customer will be created.

-- If needed, an administrator can manually link a Stripe customer ID to a user by editing the affected user profile in WP Admin and updating the `Stripe Customer ID` field.
+- If needed, an administrator can manually link a Stripe cutomer ID to a user by editing the affected user profile in WP Admin and updating the `Stripe Customer ID` field.

 - If an administrator updates the email address of any user in WP Admin, the Stripe customer email will be updated as well (or created if the customer doesn't exist).

 - If a user updates their email address in WordPress, **_their email will not be updated in Stripe_**.

 - Responses from Stripe are being cached for 15 minutes to avoid excessive API calls.

-== Installation ==
+## Installation

 1. Upload `wp-stripe-customer-portal` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Place any of the `[wpscp_*]` shortcodes into your pages

+---

-== Changelog ==
+## Changelog

-= 1.1.0 =
+**1.1.0**
-* Initial release
+- Initial release

-== Upgrade Notice ==
+## Upgrade Notice

-= 4.0.0 =
+**4.0.0**
-* This upgrade is incompatible with previous versions as it replaces all shortcodes.
+- This upgrade is incompatible with previous versions as it replaces all shortcodes.